-As Concern Group, we are one of the largest third sector providers of statutorily-commissioned mental health services in England.
+Together, Mental Health Concern and Insight IAPT are one of the largest third sector providers of statutorily-commissioned mental health services in England.
 We have considerable experience of service delivery under the NHS standard contract, as well as with local authorities.

 We have a reputation for being easy to work with; it is always our goal to work closely with our commissioners for the mutual benefit of our service users.
 That’s why we strive to be ‘can do’ and solution-focused.

 We would like to think that commissioners get all the benefits of a large, experienced NHS and social care-aligned organisation, but with the flexibility and creativeness of a charity.